List of Dungeons & Dragons deities: Categories

 Before third edition, there was no Core Setting, so the distinctions above are not as clear-cut.
 For the most part, materials which did not specify a setting were assumed to be at least compatible with the World of Greyhawk if not outright parts of the canon.
 As such, those prior materials are covered in the setting-specific lists of deities.
 The book Monster Mythology, however, was considered to be canon for core materials for the gods of non-human races in second edition.

-Characteristics

-Like in e.g. Greek mythology, deities in Dungeons & Dragons have a great variety of moral outlooks and motives which have to be considered by cleric player characters.
-In some editions of the game, deities were given statistics, allowing powerful player characters to kill a god like a powerful monster.
-For gaming purposes, they are also differentiated by a number of standardized characteristics:

 Ranks of divine power

 Each deity has a divine rank, which determines how much power the entity has, from lowest to highest: